sourcegraph/careers/job-descriptions/software-engineer-distribution.md

 ## About the role

 As a member of the [distribution team](https://about.sourcegraph.com/handbook/engineering/distribution) at Sourcegraph, you will focus on making Sourcegraph easy to build, deploy, configure, and monitor, on customer instances and on Sourcegraph.com (the largest Sourcegraph installation in the world).
+You will have the opportunity to directly interact with our customers to understand the problems that they face and iteratively design solutions to those problems.
 Read our [project roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#heading=h.mi8zg2ql2uc6) to see the challenges that we are working on today and in the near the future.

 ### Qualifications